sunpho84/nissa/doc/wip.md

 ```

-Ideas: define a language to specify correlation function in (say) latex & get the contractions code written for you!??
+Some crazy idea: **define a grammar to specify correlation function in (say) latex & get the contractions code written for you!??**